Roberta, Amanda & Sarah

 Take 3 for the Sea, Long Jetty

-From humble beginnings on the Central Coast to the global stage, Take 3 for the Sea has captured the world with its simple environmental message of picking up rubbish from beaches and waterways.
+From humble beginnings on the Central Coast to achieving a National Energy Globe Award for Australia plus the coveted World Winner at the Energy Globe Awards for Sustainability in Vienna, Take 3 for the Sea has captured the planet with its simple environmental message of picking up rubbish from beaches and waterways.
 Behind the movement is Roberta Dixon-Valk, Amanda Marechal and Sarah Beard.
-We sat down with the changemaking trio to hear how a coastal life sparked their influential campaign.
+We sat down with the changemaking trio to hear how a coastal life sparked their influential campaign, .

 What do you love most about the Coast?